 -

-Reaching into other tools (slowly): Atlassian knows your work doesn't only live in its products.
-They've started adding connectors for some external knowledge sources, allowing the AI to pull information from places like SharePoint and Google Drive.
-This is a good first step, but it’s still pretty limited.
+Expanding into other tools: Atlassian recognizes that work can sometimes involve other platforms.
+They've added connectors for external knowledge sources, allowing the AI to pull information from places like SharePoint and Google Drive.
+This allows you to bring more of your external documentation into the Atlassian experience.

 -